 - Minnesota Geological Survey

-- Minnesota Department of Natural Resources: Springs, Springsheds, and Karst
+- Springs, Springsheds, and Karst (MN Dept. of Natural Resources)

-- Minnesota Department of Agriculture: Groundwater Protection Rule
+- Groundwater Protection Rule (MN Dept. of Ag)

 - Minnesota Geo Spatial Commons: Karst and Spring Inventory and Bedrock Sensitivity Maps